thorsten/phpMyFAQ/api-docs/faq/put.md

-# Add a FAQ
+# Update a FAQ

-Used to add a new FAQ in one existing category.
+Used to update a FAQ in one existing category.

 **URL** : `/api/v2.1/faq`